nau/mermade/Readme.md

 Then it uploads all files to the server, one by one, using REST API POST "/upload".
 I could use multipart upload, but I decided to keep it simple.

+A client can request a file by its index using REST API GET "/files/{index}".

-A client can request a file by its index, using REST API GET "/download/{index}".
-It will receive the file and a Merkle proof for it.
+A client can request a proof for a file by its index using REST API GET "/proofs/{index}".

 The client verifies the file using the Merkle proof and the Merkle Root it has stored in `$HOME` directory.

 The server stores all files in a directory named "files" in the current working directory.

-On client's first GET request, the server calculates the Merkle tree for all files and stores it in memory.
+On client's first GET request, the server computes Merkle proofs for each file and stores them in _proof_ files in "proofs" directory.
-This isn't the best solution, but it's simple and it works.

-Another nice and simple solution would be to compute Merkle proofs for each file and store them in a separate _proof_ files.
+This is a very simple and efficient solution.
+The Merkle tree and proofs are computed only once, and proofs are essentially cached.
+Serving static files is very efficient.

 Then, on client GET request, the server would simply [`sendfile`](https://linuxgazette.net/issue91/tranter.html) the file and the proof file to the client.
 It would be very fast and efficient.

 ## Merke Tree